acouture603/kickstarter-analysis/Written_Report_Template.md

 - What are some limitations of this dataset?

-    Analyzes all theatre productions subcategories in all countries.
-There could be outliers in a month during a given year that are not noticed.
+    The current graph and table analyzes all theatre productions subcategories, in all countries.
+There could be outliers in a month during a given year that are not noticed that could scew the overall results.

 - What are some other possible tables and/or graphs that we could create?